Web Interface

 For Observatorio del Teide (OT): 28.30° Latitude -16.51° Longitude

-These two products are further described in specific tutorials accessible through the icon in the text above each product.
+The different forecasting products are further described in specific tutorials accessible through the icon in the text above each product.

-Besides display of forecasted PWV above the observatories, the web interface allows the user to check the state of the current WRF run (if the model is running in that moment) or know the next scheduled time for WRF model run.
+Besides display of forecasted PWV and optical turbulence above the observatories, the web interface allows the user to check the state of the current WRF run (if the model is running in that moment) or know the next scheduled time for WRF model run.
 Finally, a Download sections allows the user to get PWV historical data from the system in ASCII format up to 6 months (different options available in the drop-down menu):